chandan-pal/GoogleCloud_Learnings/README.md

 2. RAM disk
    Highest performance

+## Google Kubernetes Engine
+GKE runs containerized applications in a cloud environment, as opposed to on an individual virtual machine, like Compute Engine.

+## App Engine
+App Engine is a fully managed PaaS offering, or platform as a service.
+PaaS offerings bind code to libraries that provide access to the infrastructure application needs.
+This means developers can just upload code and App Engine will deploy the required infrastructure.

+## Cloud Functions
+Cloud Functions is a lightweight, event-based, asynchronous compute solution for creating small, single-purpose functions that respond to cloud events, without the need to manage a server or a runtime environment.

+It executes code in response to events, like when a new file is uploaded to Cloud Storage.
+It’s also a completely serverless execution environment.

+## Cloud Run
+It’s built on Knative, an open API and runtime environment built on Kubernetes that gives you freedom to move your workloads across different environments and platforms.

 ## Google Storage
 ### Cloud Storage
 Object storage service, it allows world-wide storage and retrieval of any amount of data at any time.